seancorfield/honeysql/doc/clause-reference.md

 ["INSERT INTO companies (name) VALUES (?)
 ON CONFLICT ON CONSTRAINT name_idx DO NOTHING" "Microsoft"]
 ```

+## on-duplicate-key-update

+This is the MySQL equivalent of `on-update-set` described above.

 ## returning

 `:returning` accepts a single sequence argument that lists